HautaniemiLab/jellyfish/README.md

 You can explore the tool and example Jellyfish at [https://hautaniemilab.github.io/jellyfish/](https://hautaniemilab.github.io/jellyfish/).

-The documentation is still somewhat incomplete.
-Stay tuned!

 <p align="center">
   <img src="docs/example.svg" alt="An example of a Jellyfish plot" />
 </p>